 Migraine is a type of recurring headache that involves blood vessels, nerves, and brain chemicals.
 Sensations called auras may come before a migraine.
 Auras can include visual changes or numbness and tingling.
-There are two types of migraines:
+There are 2 types of migraines:

 Copyright © Nucleus Medical Media, Inc.

 Migraine headaches can affect a child’s performance in school, relationships with friends and family, and other factors in a child’s life.

 Factors that increase your child’s chance of migraines may include:

 Migraines occur in phases that may include: